muritz11/ResourcesAndLinks/README.md

 # Resources and links

-This repo contains links to free resources I found to be most helpful whenever to i needed to pickup a new concept, tool or language in my tech learning journey⚡
+This repo contains links to free resources I found to be most helpful whenever I needed to pickup a new concept, tool or language in my tech learning journey⚡

 I'll be updating this as I pick up new stuff😊